Zhangrn0916/RealTimeModelRender/README.md

 Implemented Phong Illumintaion Model on Object in Illumination.java In this project, I assume  that the lightpoint and eyepoint are infinitely far awary.
 And there is only one light source.

-Apply Phong Illumintaion Model with Constant Shading and Gouraud Shading and Phong Shading in ViewTransform.java In my illumination model, I assumes that the light source and eye-point are infinite far away.
+Applied Phong Illumintaion Model with Constant Shading and Gouraud Shading and Phong Shading in ViewTransform.java Using shading_flag to determine shading model.(0 -- constant shading| 1 -- gouraud shading | 2 -- phong shading )

 Lab4
 Texture Mapping is on going